 It’s hard to resist the charm of of a toasty fire, but how do you decide between a gas or wood burning fireplace?
 There are many points to consider when deciding how to make sure your home stays warm through those cold, winter months.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
-You get the chance to roast marshmallows indoors.
+You get the ability to roast marshmallows indoors.
 Something you don’t get is an efficient heating source.
-Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
+Wood fires usually receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
 They do reach high temperatures, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 Air Quality and Maintenance

 If you want to find out more information about converting your wood burning fireplace into a gasfire place or you want to schedule seasonal furnace service, please give us a call at 801-436-8985 or schedule an appointment through our website.
 Our experts will have you cuddled up by the fire in no time.

 - Wood: Air quality is vital to every homeowner.
 Burning wood creates air pollution in and outside your home and the smoky wood smell that a wood burning fireplace gives off could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional chimney sweep.
 Much like furnaces that should have furnace service completed annually, gas fireplaces also require periodic cleanings of cinders and spent logs.